Dwarvesforge/thorin/doc/src/functions/views/t_render_mustache.md

-# t_render_twig
+# t_render_mustache

-Render a view with the data passed to it and return it
+Render a view using mustache with the data passed to it and return the result